Queen Bee Size – What Does it Tell You?

 When any colony is in need of a new queen, preparations get underway quickly.
 Perhaps the old queen had died or maybe the colony has been involved in swarming.

 With most swarms the old queen leaves with the swarm to start a new home in a different location.
-Queen cells will be left behind so the mother colony will have what it needs to continue.
+Queen cells will be left behind so the mother colony will have what it needs to get a new queen mated and in place.

 Queen Cells Vary in Quality